 Applicability of Part II.
-7. This Part prescribes the requirements for the issue of a Certificate of Airworthiness Certificate, A Certificate of Maintenance Review and A Flight Permit for Guyana aircraft.
+7. This Part prescribes the requirements for the issue of a Certificate of Airworthiness a Certificate of Maintenance Review and a Flight Permit for Guyana aircraft.

 Restriction on Operation of Aircraft Without Airworthiness Certificate.
 8. (1) The operator of a Guyana aircraft shall not operate such aircraft in civil aircraft operations unless the Authority has issued a Certificate of Airworthiness in respect of such aircraft certifying it to be airworthy.